KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 ## 9. The One Sentence That Unites Everything

-Here is the crystallized core of your book:

 Source expresses itself as harmony (Grant).
 Harmony expresses itself as information (Langan).
 Information expresses itself as morphogenetic fields (Sheldrake).